CELPIP Speaking Task 2: Personal Experience Template

 2. What happened?

-The turning point of the story is where it pivots.
+The turning point the story pivots on.
 This is the engine of the whole answer.

 3. How did you feel?